TommyStar123/Chess/README.md

 # Chess
-This project was a full recreation of chess using C++, displayed using xWindows graphics.
+This project is a full recreation of chess using C++, displayed using xWindows graphics.
+All features, including En Passant, pawn promotion, and castling are implemented.
+Bonus features include computer bots of 3 difficulties and a visual display of the chess board.

 ## Project Design
 Before beginning the project, a UML was created to plan out the design and structure of the classes.
 This can be seen below: